Tutorial Gateway

 }

-Next, We used the Java For Loop to iterate the Array.
-Within the For Loop, we initialized the i value as 0.
-Next, compiler will check for the condition (i < myArray.length) and If the condition results True then statement inside the for loop will be executed.
+Here, we used Java For Loop to iterate the Array.
+Within the acos For Loop, we initialized the i value as 0.
+Next, the compiler will check for the condition (i < myArray.length).

-TIP: myArray.length is used to find the length of an array.
+TIP: myArray.length finds the length of the Java array.

 for (int i = 0; i < myArray.length; i++) {

-Following statements will print the output.
-If you observe the code snippet, we used the Math.acos Function directly inside the System.out.format statement.
-Here, compiler will call the Math.acos method ( static double acos(double number) ) to find the corresponding Arc Cosine values.
+Here, we used the acos Math function directly inside the System.out.format statement.
+The compiler will call the Java Math.acos method ( static double acos(double number) ) to find the corresponding Arc Cosine values and print the output.

 System.out.format("Arc Cosine value of Array Element %.2f = %.4f\n", myArray[i], Math.acos(myArray[i]));

-NOTE: If you want to find the Arc Cosine value of a single item then use: Math.acos(myArray[index_position])
+NOTE: To find the Arc Cosine value of a single item, then use: Math.acos(myArray[index_position])

 Java acos Function on Arraylist example

-In this Java program we are going to declare an arraylist of double type and find the Arc cosine values of list elements.
+In this Java program, we will declare an ArrayList of double type and find the Arc cosine values of list elements.

 package TrigonometricFunctions;